-Santa Barbara County Sheriff's Department (SBCSD) has agreed to provide the California Department of Corrections and Rehabilitation (CDCR), Division of Rehabilitative Programs (DRP) an array of evidence-based services targeted to address the criminogenic needs of the participating offenders that contribute to reoffending behaviors.
+Santa Barbara County Sheriff's Office (SBCSO) has agreed to provide the California Department of Corrections and Rehabilitation (CDCR), Division of Rehabilitative Programs (DRP) an array of evidence-based services targeted to address the criminogenic needs of the participating offenders that contribute to reoffending behaviors.
 The services include, but are not limited to, criminal thinking, anger and aggression, education & vocational needs, substance abuse, and pro-social relationships.
 These services shall be provided in an effort to assist the participants' successful reintegration into their communities upon release from prison.
 The goal is to reduce recidivism through effective community reintegration, thereby increasing public safety.

 The services shall be provided in two Day Reporting Center (DRC) environments located within Santa Barbara County.
 One DRC shall be located in the City of Santa Barbara, and the other in the City of Santa Maria.
-The DRCs will serve only participants residing within the County of Santa Barbara, however SBCSD, in agreement with DRP and Division of Adult Parole Operations (DAPO), may implement an option to include participants who reside in southern San Luis Obispo County in locations contiguous to Santa Barbara County in the Santa Maria DRC program.
+The DRCs will serve only participants residing within the County of Santa Barbara, however SBCSO, in agreement with DRP and Division of Adult Parole Operations (DAPO), may implement an option to include participants who reside in southern San Luis Obispo County in locations contiguous to Santa Barbara County in the Santa Maria DRC program.

-A minimum of 300 male and female participants are to be served annually at the two locations.
-Each individual DRC location shall serve a minimum of 150 participants annually, and they shall have the ability to accommodate 50 participants at any given time.
+A minimum of 300 male and female participants are to be served annually between the two locations.
+The Santa Barbara DRC location shall serve a minimum of 90 participants annually, and Santa Maria DRC location shall serve a minimum of 210 participants annually, and each location shall have the ability to accommodate 50 participants at any given time.
 Approximately 25 percent of program participants will be provided with transitional housing assistance in sober living environments during the treatment episode.

-SBCSD has determined that the most efficient way to institute this program effectively, and offer these services in a timely manner, is to subcontract with a private vendor or organization to operate this program.
+SBCSO has determined that the most efficient way to institute this program effectively, and offer these services in a timely manner, is to subcontract with a private vendor or organization to operate this program.

-SBCSD has selected Community Solutions, Inc. (hereafter CONTRACTOR) as our subcontractor to operate the program and provide the delivery of the services as required by CDCR.
-SBCSD shall maintain operational control and oversight of the DRC preprograms and shall remain the primary point of contact between CDCR, SBCSD and the CONTRACTOR.
+SBCSO has selected Community Solutions, Inc. (hereafter CONTRACTOR) as our subcontractor to operate the program and provide the delivery of the services as required by CDCR.
+SBCSO shall maintain operational control and oversight of the DRC preprograms and shall remain the primary point of contact between CDCR, SBCSO and the CONTRACTOR.

 II.
-SBCSD RESPONSIBILITIES
+SBCSO RESPONSIBILITIES

-- 1. Assign a Sheriff's Custody Lieutenant to the DRCs and as the SBCSD primary point of contact for the CONTRACTOR and for CDCR.
-The Custody Lieutenant shall be the direct designee for SBCSD requirements related to the DRCs and this contract. - 2.
-SBCSD shall assign an oversight committee (the Santa Barbara County Sheriff's Reentry Steering Committee) to provide general direction and oversight of the DRC program and subcontractor(s).
-Services provided by the DRC may be subcontracted by the SBCSD to another provider(s) in compliance with the California State Contracting Manual (SCM), Volume 1, Section 3.06.
-SBCSD shall ensure any and all persons employed pursuant to this Agreement adhere to all requirements of the Agreement. - 3.
-Coordinate, plan, and attend meetings with the STEERING COMMITTEE. - 4.
-Review the acceptance or denial by the Program Director of sex offenders into the DRCs. - 5.
+- 1. Assign a Sheriff's Custody Lieutenant to the DRCs and as the SBCSO primary point of contact for the CONTRACTOR and for CDCR.
+The Custody Lieutenant shall be the direct designee for SBCSO requirements related to the DRCs and this contract. - 2.
+SBCSO shall assign an oversight committee (the Santa Barbara County Sheriff's Reentry Steering Committee) to provide general direction and oversight of the DRC program and subcontractor(s).
+Services provided by the DRC may be subcontracted by the SBCSO to another provider(s) in compliance with the California State Contracting Manual (SCM), Volume 1, Section 3.06.
+SBCSO shall ensure any and all persons employed pursuant to this Agreement adhere to all requirements of the Agreement. - 3.
+Review the acceptance or denial by the Program Director of sex offenders into the DRCs. - 4.
 Provide timely processing of CONTRACTOR's monthly invoices for reimbursement of services rendered, and make payments consistent with CDCR reimbursement requirements.